Bradley-Stradling/Function_Generator/ReadMe.txt

 whenever I want to add a new C++ function to a program.

-This program takes in type of the function the name of 1 header file, and the desired name of the function and then prints out the screen an include statment, prototype declaration, function definition and function call template.
+This program takes in type of the function the name of 1 header file, and the desired name of the function and then prints out to the screen an include statment, prototype declaration, function definition and function call template.